hlefebvr/idol/README.md

 **IMPORTANT: This library is under active development and has no stable feature (nor interface) for the moment.
 Use it with care and with precise release reference only.**

-- Branch-and-bound
+### Branch-and-bound

 - Agnostic on solution method (e.g., LP, Dantzig-Wolfe, ...) ;
 - Agnostic on node type and on branching type, yet the following are ready to be used:
   - Branching on variables by bound ;
 - Agnostic on branching strategy, yet the following are ready to be used:
   - Most infeasible branching ;
-    - **TODO** Pseudo-cost branching ;
+  - *TODO Pseudo-cost branching* ;
-    - **TODO** Strong branching ;
+  - *TODO Strong branching* ;
-    - **TODO** Reliability branching ;
+  - *TODO Reliability branching* ;
 - Agnostic on node selection strategy, yet the following are ready to be used:
     - Depth first ;
     - Breadth first ;
     - Best bound first ;
     - Worst bound first ;
     - Hybrid strategy ;

-- Dantzig-Wolfe decomposition
+### Dantzig-Wolfe decomposition
   - Automatic reformulation ;
   - Branching applied to master problem (default) or pricing problem ;
   - Restoring feasible columns from pool after branching ;
   - Cleaning up pool after user-defined threshold ;
-  - **TODO** Stabilization via smoothing of dual values ;
+  - Stabilization via smoothing of dual values ;
+  - Dealing with infeasible initial master methods:
+    - Artificial variables (default) ;
-- **TODO** Benders ;
+    - Farkas pricing ;

+### Benders decomposition

+*TODO*

-- **TODO** Cut generation ;
+### Cut generation

+*TODO*